Xanax / Alprazolam Addiction: Symptoms, Causes, Effects, and Treatment

 - Social and Cultural Norms: Cultural acceptance of prescription drug use, normalization of substance use in social settings, and societal attitudes toward mental health and self-medication influence the prevalence and normalization of Xanax addiction.

-- Trauma and Adverse Childhood Experiences: Exposure to trauma, adverse childhood experiences, and early-life stressors increase susceptibility to addiction by disrupting neurodevelopment, exacerbating psychological distress, and impairing coping mechanisms, increasing the likelihood of substance misuse as a maladaptive coping strategy.
+- Trauma and Adverse Childhood Experiences: Exposure to trauma, adverse childhood experiences, and early-life stressors increases susceptibility to addiction by disrupting neurodevelopment, exacerbating psychological distress, and impairing coping mechanisms, increasing the likelihood of substance misuse as a maladaptive coping strategy.

 What Are the Effects of Xanax Addiction?